Participant Testimonials

 When I graduated, I wasn't exactly sure what I wanted to do yet.
 I knew I wanted to go to college for language, but I felt like I hadn't gotten enough real-life experience.
 This created an uncomfortable hesitancy for me, but thanks to this program, I'll be able to pursue language next year without hesitation and with a whole year's worth of experience in the field I want to go into.
 An amazing experience isn't the only thing I'll be leaving here with, I've also made so many connections and met so many new people that encourage me to do what's best for me and help me along my journey.
 I've also gotten to experience an entire different culture first-hand and put my years of language to use in a much more meaningful way.
 Being able to share your culture with people and learning about their own culture is so eye-opening and it's allowed me to see the world in a completely different way.
 I would definitely consider this one of the biggest, but most rewarding risks you can take, as a recent high school graduate, or even a university student looking to find themselves

-Check-in with Ashton '22- Margency
+Ashton '22- Margency

 October 2022